grame-cncm/faustdoc/mkdocs/docs/manual/architectures.md

 When one or several metadata are added in the same item label, then will appear in the generated code as one or successives `declare(FAUSTFLOAT* zone, const char* key, const char* value);` lines *before* the line describing the item itself.
 Thus the UI managing code has to associate them with the proper item.
 Look at the [MetaDataUI](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/gui/MetaDataUI.h) class for an example of this technique.

+MIDI specific metadata are [decribed here](https://faustdoc.grame.fr/manual/midi/) and are decoded the `MidiUI` class.

 Note that medatada are not supported in all architecture files.
 Some of them like (`acc` or `gyr` for example) only make sense on platforms with accelerometers or gyroscopes sensors.
 The set of medatada may be extended in the future and *can possibly be adapted for a specific project.* They can be decoded using the `MetaDataUI`class.

 Note also that even if the UI architecture module is graphic-oriented, a given implementation can *perfectly choose to ignore all layout information* and *only keep the controller ones, like the buttons, sliders, nentries, bargraphs*.
-This is typically what is done in the`MidiUI` or `OSCUI` architectures.
+This is typically what is done in the `MidiUI` or `OSCUI` architectures.

 #### DSP JSON Description